jgmalcolm/jgmalcolm.github.io/_posts/2014-04-30-what-drugs-are-you-on.md

 ---
 title: "What drugs are you on?"
 layout: post
-description: "Medications are a key part of taking a patient history.
-While I never say it the way the title has it, here's some tips and tricks I've learned to get all the facts."
+description: "Medications are a key part of taking a patient history."
 tags:
   - med school
 ---

+While I never say it the way the title has it, here's some tips and tricks I've learned to get all the facts.

 I typically start with: